Restore Missing New Option

 Type the value given below or copy paste the value given below:

-Once value entered correctly, then, click OK to close Edit String box.
+Once the value is entered correctly, then click OK to close the Edit String box.

 Once done with the above steps.
 Just close the Registry Editor.
 Also, restart of computer doesn’t require.

 The settings made above will take immediate effect on Windows and will show you the “New” option with all subcategories.

 If you still don’t see “New” option to the right-click context menu, just restart your computer once.
 Sometimes, a few Windows updates are pending that require a restart.Restore Missing “New” Option from the Right-click Context Menu Click To Tweet